PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

       what files and commands build phases use while they are actually executing.
-   2. However, since some real-world build phases may require hours to execute, our next task will be statically analyze build phases (likely by simulating their execution instead of actually executing them).
+   2. However, since some real-world build phases may require hours to execute, our next task will be to statically analyze build phases (likely by simulating their execution instead of actually executing them).
 4. Once we have analyzed the real behaviors of build systems, we then compare their actual behaviors to their specified permissions to detect and prevent